 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a microSD card

 - b base cover

 - c battery

-- 3 To remove keyboard:
+- To remove keyboard:

 - a Disconnect the keyboard cable from the system board [1].

 - b Use the plastic scribe to the release the keyboard [2].

-ONOTE: The two release holes for the keyboard are indicated by the "KB" labeling.
+(i) NOTE: The two release holes for the keyboard are indicated by the "KB" labeling.

-4 Slide and lift the keyboard away from the computer.
+Slide the keyboard outwards, away from the computer.